-Can you share the typical steps for cookin’ up a strategic plan, as I know you like to say?
+Question #7: Can you share the typical steps for cookin’ up a strategic plan, as I know you like to say?
 13:56

 Yeah [laughter], sure.
 For me, there are seven steps or phases in the process.
 Sometimes these are collapsed, but I like to highlight these.
 The first one is reviewing your own data.
 Obviously your library trends and stats are really critical to look at.
 You know, Where’s your circulation going in different areas?
 Do you want to push, or pull, any of those kinds of things that you’re seeing in your own data.
 But also, community demographics are really critical to look at.
 We’re going to get new census data, but looking at your community, and how your community has changed may mean that you need to make significant changes in your library service.
 So, reviewing your data that’s usually pretty much at hand.

 The second part is conducting some research, and that may be seeking out other data that you don’t have at hand.
-So, finding more out about your community.
+So, finding out more about your community.
 Benchmarking your service compared to some of your peer libraries may not be something that you do regularly—exploring more of what innovative libraries are doing nationally, potentially, and especially in service areas where you’re interested in moving forward.
 So, spending some time on doing research that you don’t do as part of your normal operations.

 Then I think the next two are really about gathering input.
 I divide these, because again, I think they’re easier and more difficult parts.
 The first one is internal stakeholders.
 That’s usually getting input from your staff, board, and Friends of Foundation.
 That can be surveys, or could be meetings to get their input on where the library should go, and what kind of goals they’re looking at.
 But then, there’s that external market input as well.
 So, get information from users.
 And, what’s more difficult is getting input from non-users—is also really critical.